One of the best things about California is the diversity of landscapes you can find within a short drive.

 Even from the heart of a metropolis like Los Angeles, you can easily drive to the desert, the mountains, or the beach in a matter of just a few hours.

-Some of California’s best hiking is at your doorstep, not to mention a handful of national parks, wine country, cute beachside towns and cities, and even islands!
+Some of California’s best hiking is at your doorstep, not to mention a handful of national parks, wine country, cute beachside towns, places to kayak, and cities, and even islands!